- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 The Linux-Libre kernel

-Jeff Moe (BLAG developer) writes:
+Jeff Moe (BLAG GNU/Linux developer) writes:

 Yep, someone gotta do it.
 Future d:b releases will be based on the Linux-Libre kernel.